portsmouth/Trinity/README.md

 ### Simulation

-Trinity solves the Navier-Stokes equations of fluid/gas dynamics for the pressure and velocity field on a fixed size Eulerian grid.
+Trinity solves the ["Navier–Stokes equations"](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) equations of fluid/gas dynamics for the pressure and velocity field on a fixed size Eulerian grid.

-Only the core simulation logic is hard-coded, while most of the dynamics is determined by user-written GLSL programs which specify the injection of velocity, application of external forces, and the presence of (currently, static) walls which the fluid collides with.
+Only the core simulation logic is hard-coded, while most of the dynamics is determined by user-written GLSL programs which specify the injection of velocity, application of external forces, and the presence of solid objects which the fluid collides with.
 Hot fluid is simulated by injection of a scalar field representing temperature, which is then passively advected and made to affect the dynamics according to buoyancy forces.
 In general, up to four scalar fields (collectively referred to as "the temperature") may be passively advected and used to drive the dynamics.

 The following 5 user-written GLSL programs specify the dynamics: